 Spotlighting the historic instruments played at the Wigmore Hall

-Tarisio’s Founder and Expert Jason Price will explore the violins, violas and cellos heard this season, bringing their makers, characteristics and history to life through unique content and leading expertise.
+Tarisio’s founder and expert Jason Price explores the iconic violins, violas and cellos heard each season, bringing their makers, characteristics and history to life through unique content and leading expertise.

 Published in the Wigmore Hall concert programmes, Jason’s commentaries will appear alongside the artist’s biography.
 Here they are collated into a digital exhibition with additional images, provenance, interviews with musicians and links to the instruments in the Cozio archive.